Statement of Principles

 Comprehensive.
 Rather than only providing physical skills like many other programs and schools, WS trainings provides a comprehensive range of tools including verbal skills, awareness training, boundary-setting, confidence-building, de-escalation, and more - in addition to our physical skills training.

 Judgement-free.
-We believe that no woman deserves, invites, or “asks” to be assaulted regardless of her personal choices, clothing choice, sexual history, or any other factor.
+We believe that no one deserves, invites, or “asks” to be assaulted regardless of their personal choices, clothing choice, sexual history, or any other factor.
 We reject the victim-blaming idea that anyone asks or deserves to be assaulted, or that their actions or inactions make them responsible for an assault.
-We believe that any choice a woman makes in a self defense situation is a valid choice.
-Whether a woman chooses not to defend herself or is rendered incapable of acting in her own defense, an assault is never her fault.
-We do not pass judgement on women for their actions or inactions.
+We believe that any choice someone makes in a self defense situation is a valid choice.
+Whether a person chooses not to defend herself or is rendered incapable of acting in her own defense, an assault is never her fault.
+We do not pass judgement on our participants for their actions or inactions.
 The only person at fault for an assault is the perpetrator.

 Women-centered.
 We believe that strong women's communities are a vital element of assault prevention.
 We are dedicated to building these communities through discussion, sharing of stories, mutual support, and respect.
-We believe that women deserve training that is geared toward the specific experiences of oppression, exploitation, and harassment that women as a class face.
+We believe that women deserve training that is geared toward their experiences living as women in our society.

 Free of cost.
 We believe that training should be available to women regardless of their economic status.
 All WS chapters and trainers are required to hold the provision of training that is free of cost as their top priority.
 However, many of our chapters also provide private trainings for groups and organizations for sliding scale donations.